 Hey, I'm Leah!

 My favorite color is purple, I love running (shoutout to Hogwarts Running Club), and I am an AV/technology geek with a passion for unmanned systems.
-Overall, my favorite aircraft is the B-17G Flying Fortress, a WWII bomber, and my favorite unmanned system is the RQ-4 Global Hawk, a high-altitude recon UAV.
+Overall, my favorite aircraft is the B-17G Flying Fortress, a WWII bomber, and my [current] favorite unmanned system is the RQ-4 Global Hawk, a high-altitude recon UAV.
 One of my nerd hobbies is following unmanned innovations, so my favorite could change.

 I have a Bachelor of Science in Information Technology (BSIT) from American Military University (thank you, G.I.
 Bill).
 In August 2019, I began pursuing a Master of Science in Unmanned Systems, with a concentration in space systems, at Embry-Riddle Aeronautical University.
 The power of unmanned systems to accomplish tasks humans can't - or supplement what we can - is incredible.

 The intention of this site is to document my educational/professional journey into the unmanned world.
 You'll find I.T. blogs from my time in undergrad, as well.
-Professionally, my aim is to commission into the Air Force as an RPA Pilot.
+Professionally, my aim is to commission into the Air Force.
 Otherwise, my eyes are on the private sector - more specifically, the unmanned work being done at Northrop Grumman.
 Time will tell where I'll land.